-When I was given the chance to test out a menstrual cup for the Brightly Shop, I was hesitant.
+When I was given the chance to test out the Flex Cup for the Brightly Shop, I was hesitant.
 Sure, this was great for the planet—but could I really make the switch?
 After all, I have 25 years of plastic tampons behind me.

 I know tampons… I’m comfortable with tampons.
 It goes beyond personal preference at this point.
 The cup left me with a lot of burning questions: How on earth is that comfortable?
 Won’t it leak?
 How do you get it out?
 Won’t it make a huge bloody mess?